AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-v-health-professions-education/part-d-interdisciplinary-community-based-linkages/sec-294c.md

 #### Amendments ####

 **2010**—Subsec. (b)(2)(E).
 Pub.
-L. 111–256 substituted “elderly individuals with intellectual disabilities” for “elderly mentally retarded individuals”.
+L. 111–256 substituted "elderly individuals with intellectual disabilities" for "elderly mentally retarded individuals".

 Subsec. (c)(2) to (4).
 Pub.
 L. 111–148, §5305(b)(2), added pars.
 (2) to (4) and struck out former pars.
 (2) and (3) which described eligible individuals and limitations for Geriatric Academic Career Awards.
 Former par.
 (4) redesignated (5).

 Subsec. (c)(5).
 Pub.
 L. 111–148, §5305(b)(1), redesignated par.
 (4) as (5).
 Former par.
 (5) redesignated (6).

 Subsec. (c)(5)(A).
 Pub.
-L. 111–148, §5305(b)(3)(A), inserted “for individuals who are physicians” before “shall equal” and inserted at end “The Secretary shall determine the amount of an Award under this section for individuals who are not physicians.”
+L. 111–148, §5305(b)(3)(A), inserted "for individuals who are physicians" before "shall equal" and inserted at end "The Secretary shall determine the amount of an Award under this section for individuals who are not physicians."

 Subsec. (c)(5)(C).
 Pub.
 L. 111–148, §5305(b)(3)(B), added subpar.
 (C).